guldkage/Pterodactyl-Installer/README.md

 - Uninstall Wings

 ## Supported webservers & OS
-- Debian based systems
+- Debian based systems (Disclaimer: Please use Ubuntu system if possible.
+Debian may have issues with APT repositories.)
 - (You can may use the script with other systems, it is only half supported right now.)
-- Nginx webserver
+- Nginx webserver, please bear with me that Apache is not supported.
+A decision made by me.

 ## Support
 No support is offered for this script.